Exploring Languages

 type Int

-for the argument and result of fact1
+for the argument and result of fact1.

-The Int
+The Int data type

 is a bounded integer type, usually the integer data type supported